-I involved us in our bereaved families life.
-I would invite Olivia and the boys for dinner.
-Or I would say, “Let’s invite the boys to stay with us in California.
+Involving us in our bereaved families lives, I would invite Olivia and the boys for dinner.
+Or I would say, “Let’s invite the boys to stay with us in California.”
 Or when I bought birthday cards I would hand him a pen and tell him, “Write a message and please sign your name!”
 Or I would mention to him, “Wouldn’t it be fun to take the boys to Brooks Brothers to go shopping!”

-“The boys need a roll model.
+“The boys need a role model.
 Olivia needs your advice.
-You are that person.
-You can lead them into manhood and be involved in all their important choices.
-You can take over the reins from Steven.
+You are that person, and you can lead them into manhood and be involved in all their important choices.
+Take over the reins from Steven.
 They are lucky to have you.
 And you are lucky to have them.”

-As my fingers continue to wiz across my keyboard I am struck by the words suicide and survival.
-Survival is continuing to want to survive in spite of.
+As my fingers continue to whiz across my keyboard I am struck by the words suicide and survival.
+Survival is continuing to want to survive in spite of life’s sometimes devastating blows.
 Suicide is the course of action to end one’s life.

 I am sorry Steven chose not to live.
-I am happy that my family choose to survive in despite of.
+However, I am happy that my family chooses to survive.